awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-elb-healthcheck.md

-# Adding Elastic Load Balancing health checks to an Auto Scaling group<a name="as-add-elb-healthcheck"></a>
+# Add Elastic Load Balancing health checks to an Auto Scaling group<a name="as-add-elb-healthcheck"></a>

 The default health checks for an Auto Scaling group are EC2 status checks only\.
 If an instance fails these status checks, it is marked unhealthy and is terminated while Amazon EC2 Auto Scaling launches a new replacement instance\.